The Energy Regulation and Markets Review: USA

 For most of the 20th century, the vast majority of oil pipeline mileage was owned by major oil companies with vertically integrated production, transportation, refining and distribution operations.
 This situation began to change in the latter part of the century in light of two developments.
 First, a change in US tax laws in the 1980s allowed companies engaged in (among other sectors) the transportation and storage of natural resources to be organised as master limited partnerships (MLPs), which provide certain tax advantages to their investors and, hence, make investments in those sectors financially attractive.
 Second, in 1996, FERC began issuing declaratory orders that approved then-novel rate and tariff structures that enhanced pipeline developers' ability to finance new pipelines.
 Specifically, when new or expanded oil pipeline capacity has been offered to all prospective shippers in a FERC-approved 'open season', FERC's orders provide advance regulatory approval of pipelines' long-term contract ('committed') rates and tariff structures that need not be supported by cost data.
 These two developments facilitated the development of pipelines by independent entities.
 Although many pipelines are still owned by vertically integrated oil companies, tens of thousands of oil pipeline miles are also owned by non-integrated companies.

 Rates for interstate natural gas transportation and storage are generally based on costs, including a reasonable return.
-Rates for service are established for new facilities when FERC certificates construction.
+Initial rates for service are established for new facilities when FERC certificates construction.
 Pipelines may change the rates based on a showing that a new cost-based rate is 'just and reasonable', and FERC or other affected parties may require prospective rate adjustments by showing that the existing rates are unjust and unreasonable.
-In 2009, FERC began a systematic and in-depth review of cost and revenue information that must be filed annually by pipelines, leading to the initiation of rate investigations of certain pipelines based on data suggesting that these were over-earning.
-FERC has continued initiating these investigations, typically targeting a few pipelines once a year or in alternate years.
-Most recently, in connection with changes in US tax law, FERC has initiated proceedings requiring reporting of updated cost and revenue data and has indicated that it will initiate rate investigations where these data suggest over-earning (unless the pipeline files to reduce its rates voluntarily).

 Federal law sets minimum safety standards for all natural gas and hazardous liquids pipelines, and provides for regulation of these facilities by the PHMSA.
-The PHMSA regulates pipeline facilities pursuant to its pipeline safety programme, which is implemented in cooperation with the states.
 Although the PHMSA has the authority to regulate all interstate pipelines, it may allow a state to act as its agent, subject to certain limitations.
-Also, states adopting laws meeting or exceeding the federal minimum safety standards may obtain a certification from the PHMSA to regulate intrastate pipelines.
-If a state's law does not meet the federal minimum safety standards, the PHMSA may decertify the state or exercise backstop authority to inspect and enforce federal pipeline safety laws.
 States are permitted to adopt and enforce standards that are more stringent than the federal minimum standards, which in many cases are overseen by each state's PUC.
 The security of LNG waterfront facilities and deepwater ports is regulated by the US Coast Guard pursuant to a number of federal laws, including the Maritime Transportation Security Act, the Ports and Waterways Safety Act, the Magnuson Act and the Deepwater Port Act.

 i Development of wholesale electric energy markets

 Throughout certain regions in the United States, ISOs and RTOs operate transmission facilities and administer organised wholesale electricity markets.
-FERC has prohibited any one set of market participants (including transmission owners) from controlling decision-making within an ISO or RTO.
 FERC's Order No. 2000 imposed significant regulatory requirements upon ISOs and RTOs regarding the independence of an energy market administrator, the performance of the energy markets and the elimination of discrimination.
 FERC leaves considerable discretion to market participants to determine an ISO's or RTO's governance structure, geographical scope and type of market services.

 The following seven ISOs and RTOs currently operate in the United States: PJM Interconnection, LLC (PJM), New York Independent System Operator Inc (NYISO), ISO New England Inc (ISO-New England), Midcontinent Independent System Operator Inc (MISO), Electric Reliability Council of Texas (ERCOT), Southwest Power Pool and California Independent System Operator Corp (CAISO).
 Of these RTOs, only ERCOT is not subject to FERC's regulatory oversight under the FPA, as it is deemed to be electrically isolated from the rest of the transmission grid in the continental United States.
 (Similarly, Alaska and Hawaii are not subject to FERC's regulatory oversight under the FPA, as their respective electricity transmission systems are not connected to the interstate transmission grid in the continental United States.)